AdobeDocs/mix-modeler.en/help/models/overview.md

 A model requires:

-* one conversion,
+* One conversion.
-* one or more marketing touchpoints (channels) comprised of summary-level data, marketing touchpoint data (event data) or both,
+* One or more marketing touchpoints (channels) comprised of summary-level data, marketing touchpoint data (event data) or both.
-* a configurable lookback window for
+* A configurable lookback window.
-* a configurable training window.
+* A configurable training window.

 A model can optionally include:

-* external factors,
+* External factors.
-* internal factors,
+* Internal factors.
+* Prior knowledge of marketing contributions from other sources such as past stakeholder experience, incrementally testing, other models.
-* spend share, which uses relative spend share as a proxy when marketing data is sparse.
+* Spend share, which uses relative spend share as a proxy when marketing data is sparse.

 ## Create a model